-- Meanwhile, line a small baking sheet with parchment paper, soak the currants in just enough warm water to cover for10 minutes, and if using, dissolve the saffron threads in 2 tablespoons of hot water.
+Meanwhile, soak the currants in just enough warm water to cover for 10 minutes, and if using, dissolve the saffron threads in 2 tablespoons of hot water.

-- Make the breadcrumbs: To a mixing bowl, add 2 teaspoons of the olive and the homemade breadcrumbs.
+Make the breadcrumbs: Line a small baking sheet with parchment paper.
+To a mixing bowl, add 2 teaspoons of the olive and the homemade breadcrumbs.
 Toss to coat.
 Tip onto the prepared sheet and spread into a single layer.
 Toast in the oven until golden and crisp, about 8-10 minutes.
 Set aside to cool on the baking sheet.

-- Meanwhile, into a large bowl put the drained sardines, 2 tablespoons of the olive oil, the saffron, chopped fennel leaves, lemon zest and lemon juice.
+In a large bowl, combine the drained sardines, 2 tablespoons of the olive oil, saffron, chopped fennel leaves, lemon zest, and lemon juice.
 Sprinkle with salt and pepper.
-With a fork, mash in the sardines, then whisk everything into a rough but well combined paste.
+With a fork, mash the sardines, then whisk everything into a rough but well-combined paste.
 Set aside.

-- Meanwhile Heat the remaining 2 tablespoons of the olive oil over a medium high flame in a frying pan.
-Add the sliced garlic, Cook until the garlic just starts to color, about 2 minutes.
+Heat the remaining 2 tablespoons of the olive oil over a medium high flame in a frying pan.
+Add the sliced garlic.
+Cook until the garlic just starts to color, about 2 minutes.
 Add the pine nuts, and when they start to color, roughly 1 minute, add the drained currants.
 Cook 1-2 minutes more.
 Add the pasta and sardines to the pan.
 Toss and mix together for 2 minutes.
-Add a little more pasta water if needed a tablespoon at a time.
+Add a little more pasta water if needed, a tablespoon at a time.
 Turn off the heat.
 Sprinkle with the toasted breadcrumbs.
 Serve immediately.

-You can coarsely crumble a thick slice or 2 of whole wheat bread with your fingers to make the breadcrumbs.
+You can coarsely crumble a thick slice or two of whole wheat bread with your fingers to make the breadcrumbs.

 Fennel bulbs are often sold with stalks and fronds attached.
 This dish is a great use for them.
 The thicker stems can be used to flavor the pasta water, just put them into the water as you’re heating it through.
 If you cannot find any fennel with stems and leaves, in step 2 substitute with ½ teaspoon roughly chopped fennel seeds.